 Becoming an entrepreneur has less to do with what you know or what your experiences are, and everything to do with the willingness to do the work required to succeed, the keyword here is willingness.
 The narrative that “anyone can be an entrepreneur” is inspirational but sometimes quite harmful due to societal pressure.

 Although a lot of people have the skills to be entrepreneurs in their respective fields, a majority of them just aren’t cut out for the tedious and somewhat risky journey of entrepreneurship and there’s absolutely nothing wrong with that, as long as they apply themselves through other means.
 It is important to stick to whatever brings the best out of you.

-BEWARE: This article was earlier published in 2017 and has purposefully been revamped for public education –on July 26, 2019.
+BEWARE: This article was earlier published in 2017 and has purposefully been revamped for public education.